karanchuri/PermissionManager/README.md

 //For Automatic Permission request.

 //It Dynamically search for apps permission and request for the same.

-//Below code in onCreate function
+//Below code in onCreate function.

 ```
 @Override
     protected void onCreate(Bundle savedInstanceState) {